riscv-mcu/hbird-sdk/doc/source/design/board/ddr200t.rst

      If you want to try these demos, please use ``ilm`` or ``flash`` download mode.

-.. _HummingBird FPGA Evaluation Kit Board Documents: https://nucleisys.com/developboard.php
+.. _DDR200T Evaluation Kit Board Documents: https://nucleisys.com/developboard.php